APEL – Assessment of Prior Experience and/or Learning

 The APEL process provides an accessible route designed to acknowledge the knowledge and understanding that can be gained through a range of sources including practical experience and both formal and informal learning.
 These can include:

-- A formal course not yet recognised by the ABTC
+- A formal course not recognised by the ABTC

 - Life experience